Solid Waste and Recycling

 In May 2022, the City formed a Solid Waste Group in the Public Works Department to address the recognized need for more focused attention on solid waste management.
 This group is dedicated to upholding Bellingham’s natural beauty by addressing environmental safety and health concerns, water quality hazards, right-of-way obstructions, code compliance issues, litter clean-up, and more.
 We achieve this through waste prevention, waste disposal, and resource recovery.
 City staff promote solid waste management best practices through education and the development of community partnerships.

-As of summer 2024, the Solid Waste Group has responded to more than 7,000 customer service requests ranging from simple litter issues to illegal dumping concerns.
+The Solid Waste Group responds to customer service requests ranging from simple litter issues to illegal dumping concerns.
 We have removed more than 1.5 million pounds of waste from Bellingham rights-of-way, parks, and other City properties.

 Waste Prevention